BenoitFaureIMT/calendar_puzzle/README.md

 <dd><b>2 - </b>Number position</dd>
 <dd><b>3 - </b>Day position</dd>

+So I fucked up...
+I made the grid with bools pretty much...

 <dt><b>Node Creation</b></dt>
 <dd style="text-align:justify">
 For each node when it is first created, we first check if the piece fits (check if Null terminal) and if it does we update our current grid with the current piece.
 We then check if it is a positive terminal or negative terminal node.
 If it is none of the above then for each remaining shape (and all it's orientations) we create a node with the current node as the parent.